thomasmaurel/rest_api_demo/README.md

 So that the team can review any bugs found in their application, a simple bug report should be produced as a result of the testing process.
 This can be in any format you feel is appropriate.

-In order to run the application, you need a copy of Python.
+In order to run the application, you need a copy of Python 3.
 This can be downloaded from:

 https://www.python.org/downloads/